danieldantasdev/DesignPatternsInUse/README.md

     - **Strategy Pattern**: Allows you to define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.
 This pattern is perfect when you have multiple ways to accomplish a task, and you want to select the method at runtime.

     - **Observer Pattern**: Defines a dependency between objects so that when one object changes its state, all its dependents are notified and updated automatically.
-It's ideal for implementing distributed event handling systems, where the act of changing one object's state needs to be reflected in another.
+It's ideal for implementing distributed event handling systems, where changing one object's state needs to be reflected in another.

-    - **Command Pattern**: Turns a request into a stand-alone object that contains all information about the request.
+    - **Command Pattern**: Turns a request into a stand-alone object containing all the request information.
 This transformation allows you to parameterize methods with different requests, delay or queue a request's execution, and support undoable operations.

     - **Iterator Pattern**: Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
 This pattern is useful for collections of objects to provide a standard way to traverse them and potentially access a selection of elements without exposing the internal structure.

-    - **State Pattern**: Allows an object to alter its behavior when its internal state changes.
+    - **State Pattern**: An object can alter its behavior when its internal state changes.
 The object will appear to change its class.
-This is beneficial when an object's behavior depends on its state, and it must be able to change its behavior at runtime depending on that state.
+This is beneficial when an object's behavior depends on its state and must be able to change its behavior at runtime depending on that state.

     - **Memento Pattern**: Without violating encapsulation, capture and externalize an object's internal state so that the object can be returned to this state later.
-This pattern is useful for implementing undo mechanisms or for saving and restoring the state of an object.
+This pattern is useful for implementing undo mechanisms or saving and restoring an object's state.

-    - **Mediator Pattern**: Reduces chaos between interacting classes by encapsulating the way disparate sets of objects interact and communicate with each other.
-By doing so, it helps to prevent the "spaghetti code" scenario where multiple classes communicate directly and in a complex way.
+    - **Mediator Pattern**: Reduces chaos between interacting classes by encapsulating how disparate sets of objects interact and communicate.
+Doing so helps prevent the "spaghetti code" scenario where multiple classes communicate directly and in a complex way.

     - **Chain of Responsibility Pattern**: Passes the request along a chain of handlers.
-Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.
-It's particularly useful for processing multiple types of requests in a decentralized manner.
+Upon receiving a request, each handler decides to process the request or pass it to the next handler in the chain.
+It's particularly useful for processing multiple requests in a decentralized manner.

-    - **Visitor Pattern**: Lets you define a new operation without changing the classes of the elements on which it operates.
+    - **Visitor Pattern**: Let you define a new operation without changing the classes of the elements on which it operates.
 Ideal for scenarios where you need to perform operations across a group of objects with different classes.

     - **Interpreter Pattern**: Provides a way to evaluate language grammar or expression.
-This is useful in the development of tools and compilers for new programming languages or scripting languages.
+This is useful in developing tools and compilers for new programming or scripting languages.

-    - **Template Method Pattern**: Defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.
-It's beneficial when there's a multi-step process requiring flexibility while maintaining the overall structure.
+    - **Template Method Pattern**: Defines the skeleton of an algorithm in the superclass but lets subclasses override specific algorithm steps without changing its structure.
+It's beneficial when a multi-step process requires flexibility while maintaining the overall structure.

 ![Types of Design Patterns](assets/DesignPatterns.png)